albertwidi/k8s-tutorial/README.md

 # Kubernetes Tutorial

+## Disclaimer

+This tutorial is for **beginner** in kubernetes, not for managing kubernetes cluster and its maintenance.
+This all about introduction to container, CI/CD and deploying application to kubernetes.

+## Agenda

 This kubernetes tutorial is using `minikube` and will cover this following agenda:

 1. Install helm into `minikube`